katdob/SpookyZephyrWarehouse/README.md

 **To get started, clone this repo.
 `git clone https://github.com/katdob/SpookyZephyrWarehouse.git` and `cd SpookyZephyrWarehouse`.**

-### Get the frontend up and running:

-WIP!
-Check back later for updates.

 ### Get the backend up and running:

 To begin, install [Python 3.8.3](https://www.python.org/).